NetLogo/View2.5D/README.md

 This command must be called from the Observer context.
 (Attempting to call from another context causes an error) The Title is a string, which will be used to label the new Window and to call for subsequent updates.
 The turtle-set is any selector for turtles.
-Specification of the Reporter uses the NetLogo task syntax, from the Observer perspective.
+Reporter is an anonymous reporter that should take a turtle as input, and report some number from it.

 Example:

 ```
-view2.5d:turtle-view "Test" turtles with [color = red] [[energy] of ?1]
+view2.5d:turtle-view "Test" turtles with [color = red] [ the-turtle -> [energy] of the-turtle]
 ; This would create a new 2.5d window, plotting the ENERGY value of all turtles that are red.
 ```